First things first: It’s “ANGLican,” not “ANGELican.” We don’t worship angels!

-Sometimes the best way to understand what it means is to hear it from someone else who is walking the path:
+Sometimes the best way to understand what “Anglican” means is just to hear it from someone else who is walking the path.
+Check out:

 Why Am I Anglican? by Bishop John Guernsey